orthorienbestia/Assignment_Akshay_Khandizod/README.md

 - **Food Configuration System:** This system loads food configuration data from JSON file using Addressables.
 - **Food Spawning System:** This system handles spawning of random food from food configuration data at random location.
 - **Food Item:** This MonoBehaviour handles food item data and collision with snake head.

+### Utility Classes Created:
+- **List Extensions:** Extended function to get random element from list is added to List class.
+- **Saved Variables:** Intermediary/Proxy class for PlayerPrefs.
+- **Saved Variables Viewer:** MonoBehaviour to view saved variables in TextMeshPro Text.
+- **Mono Scene Manager:** MonoBehaviour to switch between scenes directly from editor from unity events or triggers.
+- **Mono Logger:** MonoBehaviour to log messages in console directly from inspector.

+### Unity Version Used: 2021.3.25f1